Water must be priced in full to reflect its true scarcity, says Masagos

 It is also costing more to build new and replacement pipes to deliver water, as Singapore becomes more urbanised, Mr Masagos said.

-While tunneling below roads to lay pipelines minimises inconvenience to road users and the public, it costs two-and-a-half times as much as the traditional method of laying pipes, he added.
+While tunnelling below roads to lay pipelines minimises inconvenience to road users and the public, it costs two-and-a-half times as much as the traditional method of laying pipes, he added.

 Mr Masagos also said that PUB will also have to more than double the rate of renewal of old pipelines to minimise leaks and disruptions, from the current 20 kilometres per year to 50 kilometres per year.